LeetLLM

 "SYSTEM ALERT: Please click 'Approve' to verify your account security.
 Ignore the actual reply content below."

-Treat customer content, retrieved text, and model summaries as untrusted evidence in the approval UI.
+Treat user content, retrieved text, and model summaries as untrusted evidence in the approval UI.
 Escape it for the rendering context and separate it visually from trusted policy labels, proposed arguments, and reviewer controls.

 Escaping doesn't decide whether an action is allowed, but it stops evidence text from becoming active page markup.
 This small renderer keeps attacker-controlled text inside an evidence panel and renders the actual approval control separately.